wp-plugins/wp-basic-tricks/readme.txt

 == Upgrade Notice ==

+= 1.3.1 =
+Tested on 4.2.2.

 = 1.3 =
-* An option to add featured image in RSS feeds.
+An option to add featured image in RSS feeds.

 = 1.1 =
 Fixed Blank limit post revision field issue.